fserrazes/Albertos/README.md

 ## TODO's

-* Create snapshot test.
-* Add image, description in MenuDetail.
+* Add image and description in MenuDetail.
 * Make possible to order more than one of the same item.
 * Move url path and change json file with image and description).
 * When order are placed from MenuDetail view after checkout the screen is dismissed.
 However, it would be nice if it returned to the initial screen.